PrimeDAO/deals-docs/published-md-files/token-swap.md

-# Initiate and conduct a Token Swap
+# Initiate a Token Swap

 ## Prerequisite — Connect with your wallet and start the wizard